grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 "How fast?"
 Hemi could not deny his curiosity now.

 Shakes grinned.
-"Faster than this fuckin' tub."
+"Faster than this fuckin' barge."
 He said kicking the toe of his rubber boot against the hull of the _Prospect_.

 Percy frowned.
-"Welp, that's an impressive submersible hobby you got there.
+"Welp, that's an impressive submersible fucking hobby you got there.
 But has anyone here got an idea how how we're going to get my fucking boat moving?
 You ain't carrying a load of fucking diesel fuel are you Mr. Shakes?"

 "Captain Shakes, if you fuckin' please.
 And I certainly ain't got fucking fuel to spare.
 And I can't say what I _am_ carrying, ceptin' that I can't see how any of it could help you.
 Still, if I can do anything to assist, I'm game.
-I'm pretty convinced y'all ain't some Authority ruse, and we smugglers gotta stick together, I say."
+I'm pretty convinced y'all ain't some Authority ruse, and we smugglers gotta stick together, I fucking say."

 "We're not smugglers."
-Said Percy, her eye firmly locked on Shakes'.
+Said Percy, her eye firmly locked on Shakes.
 "We're independent logistics operators."

-"Ain't we all!"
+"Ain't we fucking all!"
 Said Shakes.
 "Honestly, I ain't got much in the way of ideas for ya.
 I was thinking maybe you was the smart ones.
 From what I can see y'all are fuckin' fucked.
 Best I can say is I could run into my destination port and send some friendly bigger boat back out for ya.
 But that'll probably take a couple fuckin' days at least."

 [//]: # (### they find out about the depot from Shakes)

-"In a couple of days we'll either be sunk or in an Authority holding cell.
+"In a couple of days we'll either be sunk or in some fucking Authority holding cell.
 There's gotta be a better option.
 Hemi?"
 Percy looked at up at him.

 "Well, nothing immediately comes to mind.
 But that is with limited information.
 If a new option has arisen, it will be aboard the _Gnat_.
-But to sort that out, I would have to get in there and take a look at what resources you've got Shakes.
+But to sort that out, I would have to get in there and take a look at what resources you have got aboard Shakes.
 I'm not sure how willing you are to let me do that."

 Shakes did not say anything, but pulled on his cigarette and watched the exhaled smoke quickly sucked out over the water by the breeze.